muhreeowki/muve/README.md

 Using Muve is a breeze.
 Simply follow these steps:

-1. **Select Source Platform**: Choose the streaming service where your playlist currently resides (YouTube or Spotify).
+1. **Select Source Platform and Target Platform**: Choose the streaming service you want to convert from and convert to.
-2. **Provide Playlist Link or ID**: Enter the URL or ID of the playlist you want to convert.
+2. **Select Playlist**: Choose the playlist that you would like to convert.
-3. **Select Target Platform**: Specify the platform you want to convert your playlist to (YouTube or Spotify).
+3. **Select the songs you want to convert**: You can choose specific songs to convert, or you can convert the entire playlist.
 4. **Convert**: Click the "Convert" button, and Muve will work its magic, seamlessly transferring your playlist to the desired platform.
 5. **Enjoy**: Once the conversion is complete, you'll receive a link to your newly converted playlist on the target platform.
 Sit back, hit play, and immerse yourself in your favorite tunes!